-Mayor Al Murray was elected to the Tustin City Council in November of 2010 and appointed Mayor Pro Tem by his colleagues in 2011, Mayor in 2012, and reappointed to Mayor in 2013.
-He and his wife, Tamala, have two daughters ages 15 and 8 who attend Tustin Public Schools.
+Al Murray was elected to the Tustin City Council in November of 2010 and appointed Mayor Pro Tem by his colleagues in 2011, Mayor in 2012, and reappointed to Mayor in 2013.
+He and his wife, Tamala, have two daughters ages 16 and 9 who attend Tustin Public Schools.

-Prior to his election to the City Council, the Mayor served on the Tustin Planning Commission for three years as Chair, Vice Chair and member.
+Prior to his election to the City Council, Al served on the Tustin Planning Commission for three years as Chair, Vice Chair and member.
 He also served on the Community Services Commission for ten years as Chair, Vice Chair, and member.

-Mayor Murray currently represents the City of Tustin on the Orange County Transportation Authority Board, Orange County Fire Authority Board as Vice Chair, Santa Ana/Tustin Joint Powers Agency, the Association of California Cities–Orange County 2nd Vice President and Treasurer, Legislative Committee, and the Economic Development and Job Creation Committee.
+Council Member Murray currently represents the City of Tustin on the Orange County Transportation Authority Board, Orange County Fire Authority Board as Chair, Santa Ana/Tustin Joint Powers Agency, the Association of California Cities–Orange County as 1st Vice President and Secretary, and on the Legislative Committee, and the Economic Development and Job Creation Committee.

 A past law enforcement professional and police lieutenant with 35 years of experience, Council Member Murray was a past recipient of the Irvine Police Department’s highest honor, the Medal of Valor.
 His last assignment at the Irvine Police Department was in management of the Office of Professional Development, where he was responsible for department policy, training, recruiting, hiring and special projects.

 Council Member Murray holds a Bachelor’s Degree in Business Administration from the University of Phoenix and a Master’s Degree in Business Administration from National University, as well as management certificates from the University of Southern California, Boston University and Harvard University.